CodeStix/typed-react-form/docs/advanced/Array-fields.md

 }
 ```

-✔️ **Dynamic object array field with seperate component for each child form and using `useArrayForm`**
+✔️ **Dynamic object array field with seperate component for each child form and using `useArrayField`**

 ```tsx
 interface ShoppingListItem {